protiumx/blogpub/README.md

 - [ ] Support publishing to only 1 platform
 - [ ] Support edition and auto update of articles
 - [ ] Support multiple articles
-- [x] Relative images to github raw server
+- [x] Relative paths to github raw server